rkbright/richardbright.me/_posts/2020-04-13-exploring-jekyll-for-static-sites.md

 title: Exploring Jekyll for Static Sites
 date: 2020-04-13 23:28
 summary: How to host multiple static websites using Jekyll and Apache.
+permalink: /exploring-jekyll-for-static-sites/
+tags:
+  - wordpress
-categories: jekyll pixyll
+  - jekyll
+  - linux
 ---

-I have several years of experience hosting multiple [Wordpress](https://wordpress.org/) websites on a personal [LAMP](https://stackoverflow.com/questions/10060285/what-is-a-lamp-stack) stack server I administer from my home (I recenlty migrated this workload to GCP, see blog post [Migrating Wordpress to GCP](https://richardbright.me/jekyll/pixyll/2020/04/12/Migrating-Wordpress-to-GCP/)).
-For readers unfamiliar with Wordpress, it is a great option for hosting [dynamic websites](https://en.wikipedia.org/wiki/Dynamic_web_page) for a business, a personal blog, or an enterprise content manageemnt system.
-Wordpress is an open source platform and widley popular for it's quick and easy setup, easy administration, and abundance of functional options (plug-ins).
-Figures posted by [W3Tech](https://w3techs.com/technologies/details/cm-wordpress) show Wordpress powering over 35% of all websites on the internet.
+I have several years of experience hosting multiple [Wordpress](https://wordpress.org/){:target="_blank"} websites on a personal [LAMP](https://stackoverflow.com/questions/10060285/what-is-a-lamp-stack){:target="_blank"} stack server I administer from my home (I recently migrated this workload to GCP, see blog post [Migrating Wordpress to GCP](https://richardbright.me/jekyll/pixyll/2020/04/12/Migrating-Wordpress-to-GCP/){:target="_blank"}).
+For readers unfamiliar with Wordpress, it is a great option for hosting [dynamic websites](https://en.wikipedia.org/wiki/Dynamic_web_page){:target="_blank"} for a business, a personal blog, or an enterprise content management system.
+Wordpress is an open source platform and widely popular for it's quick and easy setup, easy administration, and abundance of functional options (plug-ins).
+Figures posted by [W3Tech](https://w3techs.com/technologies/details/cm-wordpress){:target="_blank"} show Wordpress powering over 35% of all websites on the internet.

 <strong>Static vs. Dynamic Website Architecture</strong>
 ![Static vs. Dynamic Website Architecture](https://richardbright.me/images/staticdynamic.png){:class="img-responsive"}

-The figure above from [ApacheBooster](https://www.apachebooster.com/) visualizes the difference between a static and dynamic website architecture, Scheme A shows how web calls are served back to the requestor directly whereas Scheme B shows the additional layers/dependencies when a web call is made to a dynaminc site.
-Each of those layers does result in additional latency, which is the time it takes before you receive a responce back from the server.
+The figure above from [ApacheBooster](https://www.apachebooster.com/){:target="_blank"} visualizes the difference between a static and dynamic website architecture, Scheme A shows how web calls are served back to the requestor directly whereas Scheme B shows the additional layers/dependencies when a web call is made to a dynamic site.
+Each of those layers does result in additional latency, which is the time it takes before you receive a response back from the server.

-So why [Jekyll](https://jekyllrb.com/), I was looking to move some of the content I host using Wordpress to a more lightweight platform that is responsive and easy to install and post updates.
-Additionally, unlike Wordpress, there is no need to update themes, plug-ins, and databases - so idelally less risk of your site getting compromised, and if it does, it's easy enough to regenerate your blog and/or site and redeploy the build files to your hosting server.
+So why [Jekyll](https://jekyllrb.com/){:target="_blank"}, I was looking to move some of the content I host using Wordpress to a more lightweight platform that is responsive and easy to install and post updates.
+Additionally, unlike Wordpress, there is no need to update themes, plug-ins, and databases - so ideally less risk of your site getting compromised, and if it does, it's easy enough to regenerate your blog and/or site and redeploy the build files to your hosting server.
 It's pretty simple.

-I'm not advocating for static sites over dynamic sites or vise versa, both have use cases where one would be more desiarable over the other.
-For the remainder of this article I will walk you though how to setup a virtual hosting server where you can host one or many sites concurrenlty.
+I'm not advocating for static sites over dynamic sites or vise versa, both have use cases where one would be more desirable over the other.
+For the remainder of this article I will walk you through how to setup a virtual hosting server where you can host one or many sites concurrently.

 <span style="color: #000000;"><strong>Server Specs:</strong> small box I have tucked away in my closet</span>
 <ul>